mm-nasr/ros2_ibmcloud/ROS2 on IBM Cloud.md

 So now we have the full pipeline working, from creating the Dockerfile, all the way to deploying it and seeing it work on IBM Cloud.
 But, what if we want to use a custom set of packages we (or someone else) created?

 Well that all has to do with how you set-up your Dockerfile.
 Lets use the example provided by ROS2 [here](https://hub.docker.com/_/ros/).
-Create a new directory with a new Dockerfile (or overwrite the existing one) and add the following in it
+Create a new directory with a new Dockerfile (or overwrite the existing one) and add the following in it (or download the file [here](https://github.com/mm-nasr/ros2_ibmcloud/blob/main/dockers/git_pkgs_docker/Dockerfile))

 ```
 ARG FROM_IMAGE=ros:foxy